Want to scale your brand on TikTok shop? Learn more about TikTok Reach.

 Want to get the in-depth details?
 Download your industry report and get the low-down on how Amazon click-through rates track across the market.

-On Amazon, the average conversion rate is just under 10%.
+Amazon conversion rates typically range between 8% and 15%, depending on category, pricing, and review strength.
 However, categories can play a huge role in this number.
 More saturated spaces will see lower conversion rates; the same is true for items priced over $100.

 Conversion rate, or the number of clicks that translate into purchases, is an important metric for most sellers.
 Calculated by dividing sales by total clicks, this metric can show you how many people who expressed interest in your product from an ad and actually made a purchase.